RFIC Design

 Industry RFIC Designer

-Thoughts on what RFIC design in industry is like (with time, as thoughts evolve, we try to update this article)
+Thoughts on what RFIC design in industry is like:

 • RFIC design involves a lot of analog design which is easy to miss when you are lost in RF/mm-Wave world.
 What we do involves 60% analog and 40% RF design.